 Bank connections are available to businesses in the US and Canada.
-Please sign in to view this content or learn how to upload bank or credit card statements
+If your business is located in another region, learn how to upload bank or credit card statements

 How does Wave get my bank data?